 The famous Bible verse that succinctly defines what it means to be a husband is Ephesians 5:25.
 “Husbands, love your wives, as Christ loved the church and gave himself up for her.”

 That is a verse that is taught and quoted ad nauseum, and for good reason.
-Yet, I’m afraid that within our society increasingly characterized by an embrace of identity politics, many conservative husbands are more concerned with embracing and defending definitions of masculinity that are, frankly, outside of the scope of Ephesians 5:25.
+Yet, I’m afraid that within our society that idolizes individualism, many conservative evangelical husbands are more concerned with embracing and defending definitions of masculinity that are, frankly, outside of the scope of Ephesians 5:25.

 I’m fairly confident that no complementarian would assert that washing the disciples’ feet was part of Jesus’ sphere.
 They would deny that getting on his hands and knees and serving his disciples was Jesus’ responsibility.
 Yet, Jesus did it.
 Never once did Jesus consider himself worthy of more honor than others.
 Never once did he say, “Well, that’s not my role.”
 Never once did the Second Person of the Trinity excuse himself from serving his bride by claiming his Divine right.
 And he served to the point of death.